jjj11x/stc_rpncalc/README.md

 # Implementation on an STC 8051 Microcontroller
 This was my 1st time using an 8051 microcontroller.
 The architecture is a bit limiting for programming in "high-level" languages such as C compared to more modern architectures -- even compared to other 8-bit architectures such as the AVR (used in the arduino).
 Most significantly, there is no stack-pointer-relative addressing, which makes C functions takes up a lot of code space, since they have to emulate stack-pointer-relative addressing.
 Unfortunately, the microcontroller used only has 13K of code space.
 The compiler used (SDCC) also does not support using a 2nd data pointer, even though STC's implementation of the 8051 has one.

 I've avoided relying on the functions being able to be re-entrant, so that they do not depend on having a stack.
 SDCC is *not* set to use `--stack-auto` to reduce code size (this means functions are not re-entrant).
 Some "large" local variables are declared as static in functions to save on the code space needed to emulate a stack.
-I used a lot more globals than I what I would typically like to have used, and a lot less pointers passed to functions, since these are extremely expensive (to account for the 3 different memory types).
+I used a lot more globals than what I would typically like to have used, and a lot less pointers passed to functions, since these are extremely expensive (to account for the 3 different memory types).

 Another weird thing about the 8051 is that not all of the memory is addressed the same way.
 On this microcontroller, there are 512 bytes of ram total, of which: